 A combination textile/street food market in the center of Jongno-gu.
 Packed with hundreds of stalls selling a variety of traditional Korean foods and clothing.
 It's easy to get lost here for hours as you explore this seemingly never-ending market.

 The market is one of the largest and oldest in Korea, it was constructed during the Joseon Dynasty under King Gojong.
 In the beginning the market mainly sold agricultural and seafood products.
 However it evolved over the years and is now known for its wide variety of Korean street food and restaurants.

 Address: 88, Changgyeonggung-ro, Jongno-gu, Seoul 03195, South Korea

 3. Bukchon Hanok Village

 This quaint little neighborhood is filled with trendy shopping and family owned restaurants.
-Over 900 traditional Korean style homes and winding walking streets make it a great place to spend the afternoon.
+Over 900 traditional Korean style homes and winding streets make it a great place to explore.
 Make sure to stop at one of the many tea houses for a hot cup of local tea!

 After it was featured in several prominent television programs it has risen in popularity but it still remains one of the best areas to immerse yourself in Korean culture.

 Address: Bukchon Hanok Village, Jongno-gu, Gye-dong, 계동길 37 South Korea